-Whether you’re a first-time kayaker or an experienced paddler, the natural state has something in store for you.
+Whether you’re a first-time kayaker or an experienced paddler, the Natural State has something in store for you.
 There is endless scenery and miles of rivers to explore, as well as plenty of Arkansas state parks with boat rentals, cabins, and more.

-Cossatot River State Park – Natural Area
+1. Cossatot River State Park

 Looking for a challenge?
 The Cossatot River has the perfect opportunity for whitewater rafting!

 After a rainfall, it can reach class IV rapids.
 On a normal day, however, its water level ranges from class II to class III, so less-experienced tourists can still kayak here from time to time.
+If you’re planning for a multi-day trip, you can bring along a tent and stay overnight at the state park’s campgrounds.

-Bull Shoals – White River State Park
+2. Bull Shoals – White River State Park

 You’ll be getting an eyeful of stunning scenery when you paddle through Bull Shoals.